fpsluozi/CSE5525HW2/README.md

 # Abstract: What are in this package in a nutshell

-main3.py contains the probability tables, and a simple test on Viterbi algorithm.
-Basically it's a demo for Step 1 ~ Step 3 Step 4 ~ Step 6 implementations are in their corresponding subfolders.
+Step 1 ~ Step 3: main3.py in the root folder contains the probability tables, and a simple test on Viterbi algorithm.
+Basically it's a demo for Step 1 ~ Step 3
+Step 4 ~ Step 6 :implementations are in their corresponding subfolders.
 Extra Credit folder contains both written answers and source codes for respecting extra credit questions.

 # Documentation Part